animesage-online/animesage-api/README.md

 | ⏱️ Per Minute | 120 requests        | Maximum number of requests allowed per minute. |
 | ⏰ Per Second | 10 requests         | Maximum number of requests allowed per second. |

-> **Note:** Exceeding these limits will result in 1 minute timeout from accessing the API.
+> **Note:** Exceeding these limits will result in a 1-minute timeout from accessing the API.
 Please ensure your application handles rate limit responses gracefully.

 ## 📧 Contact for Higher Rate Limits